 A magazine as an artistic experiment

-How Ruediger John developed the “auf” magazine concept for Zeppelin University
+How Ruediger John developed the "auf - Magazin für Zwischenfragen" magazine concept for Zeppelin University

 A conversation between Ulrike Shepherd and Ruediger John

-The Austrian artist Ruediger John was asked by the Zeppelin University to create the concept for its new magazine, “auf”.
-Ulrike Shepherd, curator of the “artsprogram” at the Zeppelin University, spoke with Ruediger John about the artistic perspectives, methods, and interventions he employed in the process.
-Ruediger John has been involved with the Zeppelin University since 2007, participating in arts events and installations (such as “Orientierung/orientation”) and developing two of the artsprogram publications.
+The Austrian artist Ruediger John was asked by the Zeppelin University to create the concept for its new magazine, "auf - Magazin für Zwischenfragen".
+Ulrike Shepherd, curator of the "artsprogram" at the Zeppelin University, spoke with Ruediger John about the artistic perspectives, methods, and interventions he employed in the process.
+Ruediger John has been involved with the Zeppelin University since 2007, participating in arts events and installations (such as "Orientierung/orientation") and developing two of the artsprogram publications.

 Ulrike Shepherd: How did working with a team from the university and the agency SchindlerParent on the magazine concept relate to your earlier work as an artist?

-Ruediger John: As an artist, I’m interested in exploring transitional zones between social subsystems, such as the overlapping of economics with the arts or the arts and the natural sciences.
+Ruediger John: As an artist, I'm interested in exploring transitional zones between social subsystems, such as the overlapping of economics with the arts or the arts and the natural sciences.
 In order to take a critical approach towards social dynamics, certain interactions and interventions are required.
-By “social dynamics,” I mean the rituals and modes of communication that are involved in creating process-oriented artistic work that focuses on the peripherial zones, e.g. between the arts and sciences.
-In other words, it’s necessary to engage oneself “socially in situ.”
+By "social dynamics," I mean the rituals and modes of communication that are involved in creating process-oriented artistic work that focuses on the peripherial zones, e.g. between the arts and sciences.
+In other words, it's necessary to engage oneself "socially in situ."
 This artistic method also makes use of research on issues and critical discourses beyond specific canons, resulting in a multi-perspective and critical engagement with concrete situations and a transdisciplinary approach.
-I’ve been working this way for a long time now, carrying out projects with academic institutions and companies from different industries.
-I see this as a form of “critical aesthetics” and “artistic research,” and I’ve been working on the definition of these terms and practicing them since the mid-1990s.
+I've been working this way for a quite some time now, creating projects with academic institutions and companies from different industries.
+I see this as a form of "critical aesthetics" and "artistic research," and I've been working on the evolution of the definition of these terms since the mid-1990s.

 US: This method, based on carrying out initial research and incorporating the development process as an integral part of each project, is a situational one.
 What kind of situation were you faced with when you first started working on the concept for this university magazine?